Mohawk-College-IIoT-Automation-Lab/NCM_Viz_Client/development_log.md

 - Logging is working now!
 - Time to turn the GUI back on and make the graphs work
 - Everything works but the graphs!
+- The graphs work, but now I'm getting some weird mqtt behaviours